Skull Base Division

 The division of skull base surgery has been committed to academic excellence, technical innovation and training for more than two decades.

-A heavy clinical volume divided between University and Good Samaritan hospitals, a fully equipped skull base dissection laboratory and a renowned faculty assure state-of-the-art treatment of tumors deep within the brain.
+A heavy clinical volume at University of Cincinnati Medical Center, a fully equipped skull base dissection laboratory and a renowned faculty assure state-of-the-art treatment of tumors deep within the brain.

 The division has expertise in confronting acoustic neuromas, meningiomas, pituitary adenomas, chordomas and the entire range of benign and malignant conditions affecting the nerves, bones and tissues of the skull base.